-Danelle Larson is an Assistant Professor of Music Education and Director of the Music Education Division at Eastern Illinois University.
+Danelle Larson is an Associate Professor of Music Education and Director of the Music Education Division at Eastern Illinois University.
 Her responsibilities include teaching courses in music education and supervising student teachers.

 Prior to her appointment at Eastern Illinois University, she earned a Doctor of Musical Arts degree in music education from Arizona State University.
 Her dissertation research focused on the use of chamber music experience in high school band curricula.
 At Arizona State University, she served as a teaching assistant for the music education department where she worked with instrumental practicum, the ASU marching band, and taught courses in string methods, quantitative research methods, and fundamentals of music notation for non-majors.
 She also served as a supervisor for student teachers and led the student teacher seminars.
 Dr. Larson holds a Master’s degree in music education from Arizona State University and a Bachelor of Science in music education degree with an emphasis in flute performance from the University of Illinois.

 Dr. Larson has ten years of teaching experience in public school music programs, including instruction with beginning, middle, and high school levels of concert bands, chamber ensembles, marching bands, jazz bands, beginning and high school orchestras, K-8 general music, and advanced placement music theory classes.
 She taught music in public schools in Iowa, New Hampshire, and Georgia, and was a guest conductor with the Duluth (Georgia) High School Chamber Orchestra at the 2007 Mid-West Band and Orchestra Clinic in Chicago.